odoo/documentation/content/applications/sales/sales/ebay_connector/manage.rst

 name`.
 Click :guilabel:`Save` if necessary.

 .. image:: manage/manage-ebay-template.png
    :align: center
    :alt: The eBay template form listed in the product template in Odoo.

-When the :guilabel:`Use Stock Quantity` field is checked, the quantity set on eBay will be the Odoo *Forecast Quantity* (Odoo *Inventory* app).
+When the :guilabel:`Use Stock Quantity` field is checked, the quantity set on eBay is the Odoo *Forecast Quantity* (Odoo *Inventory* app).

+The policies need to be set in order to be able to list on eBay.
+A value must be selected for the following fields :guilabel:`Payment Policy`, :guilabel:`Return Policy`, and :guilabel:`Shipping Policy`.
+The options are imported from the eBay database.
+If no option appears, they can be imported by navigating to :menuselection:`Sales app --> Configuration --> Settings --> eBay`, and clicking on the :guilabel:`Policies` button in the :guilabel:`Synchronization` field.
+This button **only** appears once the production and sandbox credentials have been set.

 The :guilabel:`Description Template` allows the administrator to use templates in listings.
-The default template only use the :guilabel:`eBay Description` field of the product.
-HTML can be used inside the :guilabel:`Description Template` and in the :guilabel:`eBay Description` in Odoo 14.
+The default template only uses the :guilabel:`eBay Description` field of the product.
+HTML can be used inside the :guilabel:`Description Template`, and in the :guilabel:`eBay Description` in Odoo 14.
 Starting in Odoo 15, the powerbox feature is available to use in the template and description.
 Simply type a forward slash `/` to reveal a menu with formatting, layout, and text options.
 To add an image, type `/image`.

-To use images in the listing, another option is to add them as *Attachments* on the product template.
+To use images in the listing, an image needs to be added as one of the *Attachments* on the product template.

 .. seealso::